FozzieUK/FoxESS-Canbus-Protocol/README.md

 ** Note5: 0x1875 b2 contains status for operational packs (responding) in binary so 01111111 is pack 8 not operational, 11101101 is pack 5 & 2 not operational

-** Note6: 0x1876 b0 bit 1 appears to be 1 when at maxsoc and BMS says charge is not allowed - when at 0 indicates charge is possible.
+** Note6: 0x1876 b0 bit 0 appears to be 1 when at maxsoc and BMS says charge is not allowed - when at 0 indicates charge is possible - addn'l note there is something more to it than this, it's not as straight forward - needs more testing to find what sets/unsets bit0 of byte0

 ** Note7: 0x1877 b0 appears to be an error code, 0x02 when pack is in error.